food/d4_itemidentifyer/README.md

 ## Item Power needs to be bigger then used item

-## Wapon needs to be checkt wthe whole list for one hand or two hand and attributes // get from internal list
+## Wapon needs to be checkt the whole list for one hand or two hand and attributes // get from internal list
-## offhand needs to be checkt wthe whole list for one hand or two hand and attributes // get from internal list
+## offhand needs to be checkt the whole list for attributes // get from internal list
 https://diablo4.wiki.fextralife.com/Weapons